Zenefess/ArmadaEngine/README.md

-2024/06/06 update:
+2024/12/09:   This project is still active.
+I have been busy with my day job as a live-in disability carer, managing injuries, and a Rottweiler dying of old age.
+   The GUI system is technically funcitonal.
+Currently in the middle of hand-coding a basic interface editor; once that is done I can use it to quickly improve it's own interface, as well as create all futurte interfaces.

+Previous updates:

-   Input processing is complete.
+2024/06/06:   Input processing is complete.
 Input mappings for triggering functions can be any combination of all 512 binary inputs (keys, mouse buttons, and controller buttons & POV directions) and, optionally, any combination of scalar inputs (mouse and game controller axes).
 Work on custom function handling is still underway, being worked on in parallel with the rest of the GUI system.
 Game controller axes support deadzone, sensitivity, and center offset adjmustments.
 Only 1 mouse and 1 keyboard are supported, currently; this may change in the future.

    The following is supported: